kenlhlui/pydatacuration-p/README.md

    sudo apt update && sudo apt-get install ffmpeg
    ```

-## Configure Git authentication by GitHub CLI in WSL Ubuntu
+## 🔐Configure Git authentication by GitHub CLI in WSL Ubuntu
 To clone (download) a private repository, authentication is required.
 You must first create a GitHub account.
 The following will use the [GitHub CLI](https://cli.github.com/) for authentication.
 The official Linux (incl.
 WSL Ubuntu) installation guide is [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).
 1. Run the following command in the WSL Ubuntu Terminal to install